DataStax

-DataStax, Inc. is a real-time data company based in Santa Clara, California.
+DataStax, Inc. is a real-time data for AI company based in Santa Clara, California.
 Its product Astra DB is a cloud database-as-a-service based on Apache Cassandra.
 DataStax also offers DataStax Enterprise (DSE), an on-premises database built on Apache Cassandra, and Astra Streaming, a messaging and event streaming cloud service based on Apache Pulsar.
 As of June 2022, the company has roughly 800 customers distributed in over 50 countries.

 History

 DataStax was built on the open source NoSQL database Apache Cassandra.
 Cassandra was initially developed internally at Facebook to handle large data sets across multiple servers, and was released as an Apache open source project in 2008.
 In 2010, Jonathan Ellis and Matt Pfeil left Rackspace, where they had worked with Cassandra, to launch Riptano in Austin, Texas.
 Ellis and Pfeil later renamed the company DataStax, and moved its headquarters to Santa Clara, California.

+The company went on to create its own enterprise version of Cassandra, a NoSQL database called DataStax Enterprise (DSE).